-The hardware plan is a set of resources that the SP allocates in his or her Veeam Cloud Connect infrastructure to set up a replication target.
+The hardware plan is a set of resources that the SP allocates in their Veeam Cloud Connect infrastructure to set up a target for tenant VM replicas.
 For a tenant, a hardware plan appears as a cloud host.
-A tenant can utilize a cloud host as a regular target host for VM replication and failover.
+A tenant can utilize a cloud host as a regular target host to perform VM replication and failover tasks.

 A hardware plan comprises the following resources in the SP virtualization infrastructure: